cal-smith/ajax.js/README.md

 We support all evergreen browsers and IE 10+.

 #####"But why not use/polyfill `fetch()`? why not jQuery?"
 ajax.js was created because including jQuery (~93kb) just to preform some AJAX requests seems a little silly.

-`fetch()` is great and generally does fill much of the same role ajax.js was created to fill, however ajax.js brings more to the table as an abstraction of XMLHttpRequest.
+As for `fetch`: use it if you've got it, ajax.js co-exists as different take on a higher level XMLHttpRequest API.

 #Usage: